YottaDB/YDBDoc/ProgGuide/functions.rst

 * The first expression specifies the sequence of octets on which $ZTRANSLATE() operates.
 If the other arguments are omitted, $ZTRANSLATE() returns this expression.
 * The optional second expression specifies the byte for $TRANSLATE() to replace.
 If a byte occurs more than once in the second expression, the first occurrence controls the translation, and $ZTRANSLATE() ignores subsequent occurrences.
 If this argument is omitted, $ZTRANSLATE() returns the first expression without modification.
 * The optional third expression specifies the replacement bytes for the positionally corresponding bytes in the second expression.
 If this argument is omitted or shorter than the second expression, $ZTRANSLATE() drops all occurrences of the bytes in the second expression that have no replacement in the corresponding position of the third expression.
+* A first call to $ZTRANSLATE where the first argument is defined but the second and third are undefined results in an error.
 * $ZTRANSLATE() provides a tool for tasks such as encryption.

 The $ZTRANSLATE() algorithm can be understood as follows: